matpalm/movidius_minimal_example/README.md

 mvNCCompile graph.frozen.pb -in imgs -on output -o graph.mv
 ```

-5. test inference by running same two examples we used for training the model
+5. test inference on compute stick by running same two examples we used for training the model

 ```
 ./test_inference_on_ncs.py